gavingro/seatrades/README.md

 - [ ] Introduce .csv import/export to web app.
 - [ ] Allow for "temperature" knobs on optimizer cost function areas (preferences vs cabin vs age, etc).
 - [ ] Implement basic visualization for seatrade preferences to allow for better seatrade config.
+- [ ] Implement seatrade selection for week.
+If problem is infeasible based on minimum seatrade numbers, remove least preferable seatrade and re-run.
+- [ ] Infer popularity of seatrade from preferences, and balance popuparity between protected categories (genders?
+Ages?)

 ### Implemented

 - [x] Basic Data structures to hold Cabin preferences and Seatrades configurations.
+- [x] Penalize assigning campers from the same cabin to different seatrades (eg reward friends being placed together).
+- [x] Max cabin limits on a per-seatrade basis.
+Penalize OR constrain having too many campers of the same cabin assigned to the same seatrade.

 ---